We created this Seol guide for you to start planning your next adventure on the Asian continent. Read about tourist attractions, food, and costs!

 Expectations vs. Realities

-Though Korea is homogenous both lingually and ethnicity-wise, being the only nation to speak Korean, more Koreans have above-average English speaking skills than one might expect.
-In regards to the ethnic/racial part of its homogeneity, even just a couple years ago any non-Asian could reasonably expect to get multiple uncomfortable stares in public.
+Though Korea is homogeneous both lingually and ethnicity-wise, being the only nation to speak Korean, more Koreans have above-average English speaking skills than one might expect.
+In regards to the ethnic/racial part of its homogeneity, even just a couple of years ago any non-Asian could reasonably expect to get multiple uncomfortable stares in public.
 However, things have rapidly changed for South Korea as its global presence interested more foreigners to visit and live there – in return for which now at least in Seoul, non-Koreans won’t have to feel too alienated.

 Korean culture, having its distinct roots in Confucianism, is still more conservative than it actually may seem from the outside.
 Fashion revolves on lightspeed and trends viralize themselves just like that; needless to say, the youngsters are no less liberal and expressive than those from other parts of the world.
 But oftentimes, there is more patriarchy and societal hierarchy, or constraints and stigma attached to certain issues than the looks may lead you to imply.

 Though S. Korea, especially Seoul is (in)famous for being an uber-paced and spatially cramped up super city, the country offers up a lot of scenery, with a unique geography that – paralleling its mixture of four distinct and intense seasons – encapsulates all: the mountains, the beach, and you name it.
 The naturescape to-be-expected will widely vary per season and thus the outdoor activities ideal for tourists, so best to check these guides out (spring | summer | autumn | winter).
-For the brutally cold winters, one can either savor the snow, or opt to stay as warm as possible.
+For the brutally cold winters, one can either savor the snow or opt to stay as warm as possible.

 Settling down long-term